korbinian90/mrsi_pipeline_neurodesk/README.md

-# Compiled MATLAB and bash scripts for MRSI (from Wolfgang Bogner group)
+# Compiled MATLAB and bash scripts for MRSI

+The reconstruction algorithms and scripts were created by the Wolfgang Bogner group.

+All dependencies required to run these scripts are bundled in a Neurodesk container.

 ## Neurodesk Explanation